massimocandela/dataflux/README.md

 }
 ```

 The method `findAll` returns always an array.
-The method `findOne` returns a single object (if multiple objects satisfy the search, the first is returned).
+The method `findOne` returns a single object (if multiple objects satisfy the query, the first is returned).

 When the component will unmount, the `findAll` subscription will be automatically terminated without the need to unsubscribe.
-Be aware, `store.findAll` injects the unsubscribe call inside `componentWillUnmount`.
-If your component already implements `componentWillUnmount()`, then you will have to use `store.subscribe` and `store.unsubscribe` instead of `store.findAll`, to avoid side effects when the component is unmounted.
+Be aware, `store.findAll()` injects the unsubscribe call inside `componentWillUnmount()`.
+If your component already implements `componentWillUnmount()`, then you will have to use `store.subscribe()` and `store.unsubscribe()` instead of `store.findAll()`, to avoid side effects when the component is unmounted.

 ## Configuration